HHV-Philippines/WiFiDuck-HHVPH/README.md

 This is the WifiDuck version released during Rootcon18

+Tested on:
-Tested on MacOS Sonoma 14.6.1 and Arduino IDE 2.3.2
+* MacOS Sonoma 14.6.1 and Arduino IDE 2.3.2
+* Windows 11 Pro, Arduino IDE 2.3.3

 Code has been edited to remove the Internal Connection Issues reported.